 During that week of celebrations you have a whole week calendar with some of the local artists playing at night in a place called “Queimódrumo”, it’s open to the public and the ticket costs around 10€/day.

-You can find more info at the official website https://www.fap.pt/
+You can find more info at their website https://www.fap.pt/

 If there is something that Portuguese people know well how to do, that thing would be amazing foods.